The French social security system is essentially made up of a number of statutory schemes which are as follows:

 - The independent basic old-age schemes, which are topped up by compulsory supplementary schemes,

 - The unemployment scheme, which covers all salaried workers and is administered by joint organizations,

-- The supplementary pension schemes ARRCO and AGIRC, which are mandatory for all private-sector general or agricultural scheme salaried workers and top up the basic schemes.
+- The supplementary pension scheme AGIRC-ARRCO, which is mandatory for all private-sector general or agricultural scheme salaried workers and tops up the basic schemes.